 I took a stab at another writing form, wondering if perhaps I should write for teens.
 I had never tried before, so I figured I would just give it a go.
 I once again started writing from page one.
 This manuscript turned out to be my weakest.
 I‘m not being remotely modest when I say: it was a disaster.

 Keep in mind that through all of these manuscripts – a screenplay, an MG novel, and a YA novel – each manuscript form required several drafts – and years.

 The NOW Everwhen

-I wondered if it was a terrible, hot mess again.
+I wondered if it was a terrible, hot mess again (like the YA manuscript).
+I wondered if maybe I wasn’t much of a writer.
 I wondered if the chemotherapy had fried my brain and I was no longer capable of making any sense.
-I was steeped in doubts and I had to WAIT.
-For everything.
+I was swimming in doubts and I had to WAIT for her professional, editorial feedback.

-That was a full on nail-biting time for me.
-Not only was I waiting for my editor’s notes, my cancer treatments were coming to a close (my last one being December 28, 2021).
+That fall-to-winter of 2021 was a full on nail-biting time for me.
+Not only was I waiting for my editor’s notes, my cancer treatments were coming to a close (my last one was December 28, 2021).
 My husband and I were for the first time placing an offer on a house (which fell through), and Christmastime was coming fast.